What Are the Top Causes of Death in the Construction Industry in California?

 California’s construction industry can be extremely dangerous for workers.
 Even under the best working conditions, incidents can occur that cost construction workers their lives.
 In an unsafe workplace fraught with negligence, defective equipment, and lack of safety compliance, the risk to construction worker health and safety is enormous.
 The Occupational Safety and Health Administration (OSHA) collects data on national construction industry accidents in an attempt to identify and prevent the greatest risks to worker safety.
+If you were injured in a construction accident in California, contact our Irvine construction accident lawyers for a free case consultation.

 The Fatal Four